txzhou/mixtureReg/README.md

 ## Future plan

   - Create a `logLik` method: Which is a commonly seen method in R, and can potentially simplify the code.
-  - Extends to 3 or more regression lines: It is natural.
-  However in practice it's not a common user case.
-  Will consider to add it upon request.

 ## References
 de Veaux RD (1989).
 "Mixtures of Linear Regressions."
 Computational Statistics and Data Analysis, 8, 227-245.